 Relational Groups

-A Relational Group is a weekly non-clinical experience for adults who are ready to change how they show up in relationships—whether with partners, friends, family, or colleagues.
+A Relational Group is a weekly experience for adults who are ready to change how they show up, whether with partners, friends, family, colleagues, or even themselves.

 Grounded in Relational-Cultural Theory (RCT), this group is built on the belief that we grow through and toward connection.
 Because we know that that connection isn’t always easy—but it can be learned and practiced in community.

-This is a working group, not a talking circle.
-We provide a practice space for connection—messy, real, and transformative.
+This is a working group.
+We provide a practice space for connection, no matter how messy.
+It's real and that helps make it transformative.
 We don’t just talk.
 We relate.
 We notice.
-We try again.
+Sometimes we make mistakes and we try again.

 What happens in groups

-- We notice our strategies of disconnection– like people pleasing, avoiding conflict, withdrawing.
+• We notice our strategies of disconnection.
+We're on the lookout for things like people pleasing, avoiding conflict, withdrawing, or deflecting with humor.

 It’s not about being perfect.
 It’s about feeling the aliveness of real connection.
 We experience generous laughter, share heartbreak, and experience the relief of not having to go it alone.